 Core Features:

-• Content creator mode: Provide collaborators with a simplified editing experience that includes design guardrails.
+• Content creator mode: Give specific collaborators a simplified editing experience with design guardrails that limit what they can modify.

 Use Cases: